synfonaut/Open-Directory/README.md

 * when showing a deleted category ...should show it's actually deleted
 * easily see how much a category owner has earned...should be able to see how much everybody in every tipchain has earned
 * add name to 1dir protocol so that it shows up on trends
+* investigate how you would do *merge*
+* what about a memcache for mongodb? why can't we say cache this query for 5 minutes?
+* on homepage let users sort categories by hot/new/money as well
+* bitpaste, literatus, and http://bico.media  included?